 There is something surreal about 92,000 people gathering at a football stadium on New Year’s Day to make a siyum on the entire Talmud.
 That thousands should gather in a football stadium on New Year's is not at all surprising.
 Growing up it was the only time I might have watched college football.
 Between The Rose Bowl, The Sugar Bowl, The Cotton Bowl, The Orange Bowl (am I forgetting any?) there was little else to watch on television.
 But MetLife Stadium is where the pros play and the pros play on Sundays.
 So even though the actual new cycle of Daf Yomi begins on Sunday, and will be celebrated around the world on Sunday, it’s just not possible to rent MetLife Stadium on a Sunday during the football season.

 Of course, in actual practice there was little reason to be concerned about a Talmud-Football conflict.
 The first Sunday in January is the beginning of the playoffs in the NFL.
 And despite having two football teams play in MetLife stadium there is very little need for the stadium during playoff time.
 The New York Jets last made the playoffs in 2010 – two Daf Yomi cycles ago.
 The New York Giants are a bit better having last made the playoffs after the 2016 season following a five-year hiatus, though that game was played on the road (where they lost).
 In other words, in the eight seasons since the last Siyum HaShas was held at MetLife Stadium there have been exactly zero football games played at MetLife Stadium in January.
 That makes the score Daf Yomi 2, the New York Jets and New York Giants 0.
+There is "safety" in Talmud study.

 “For they [words of Torah] are our life and the length of our days and on them we will meditate day and night” (Maariv).
 What better place to celebrate those who literally day in and day out, study our beautiful Torah than in MetLife Stadium, named for a company and product which are the essence of Torah.
 Torah is the greatest insurance policy there is, ensuring the survival of the Jewish people, and something whose “fruit [interest] of which we eat in this world, and the principal endures to the World to Come.
 It is “the potion of life” (Taanit 7a).